Huemmer-Daniel/Alicorn/docs/src/manual/basic_usage.md

 julia> inUnitsOf(energy, ucat.joule)
 46.0 J
 ```
 Now, while we are holding the rock up there, we wonder what would happen if we were to accidentally drop it on our nose.
-Assuming our olfactory organ resides at an elevation of ``h_n = 1.7\,\mathrm{m}`` above the ground, we can calculate the energy transferred to our poor nose as a result of the stone's drop by ``h - h_n`` as follows:
+Assuming that our nose is ``h_n = 1.7\,\mathrm{m}`` above the ground, we can calculate the energy transferred after a drop of height ``h - h_n`` as follows:
 ```@jldoctest
 julia> noseHeight = 1.7 * ucat.meter
 1.7 m